virgili0/Virgilio/README.md

 Thanks to the great success of this guide,  i've decided to expand it a lot and make more similar for different topics.
 Some of the extensions i'm addig here next weeks are:

-- Unsupervised Learning
+- Unsupervised Learning : **done**
 - Machine Learning mindset framework (how to think like a data scientist)
-- Data processing and preparation
+- Data processing and preparation with Pandas
 - Feature Selection
 - Features Engineering
 - Extending the parameters optimization section
-- Add a section for the Keras Library
+- Keras Library
-- Add a section for the TensorFlow 2.0
+- TensorFlow 2.0
-- Add a section to "How to deploy my model on AWS"
+- How to deploy my model on AWS
-- Add a section to "How to deploy my model on Azure"
+- How to deploy my model on Azure

 Later on, i'll do an entire guide on AWS, strongly linked with this one :)